-Orcus, previously known as Schnorchel, is a Remote Access Trojan — a malware that enables remote control of infected systems.
+Orcus, previously known as Schnorchel, is a Remote Access Trojan, which enables remote control of infected systems.
 Although Orcus RAT malware is mostly a typical member of the RAT family, it has some competitive advantages over similar malware and unique features.

-In addition, Orcus RAT has a modular structure and it gives users the ability to create custom plugins for the malware.
-The modularity of this trojan gives it higher than standard scalability and management, allowing to tailor the malware to the needs of various campaigns.
+In addition, Orcus RAT has a modular structure, and it gives users the ability to create custom plugins for the malware.
+The modularity of this trojan gives it higher than standard scalability and management, allowing it to tailor the malware to the needs of various campaigns.

 General description of Orcus RAT

-The functions described above already make this malware quite capable, however, it offers a few unusual functions that enhance its functionality.
-Namely, the RAT in question supports plugins and besides offering the ability to build them, it has a whole library of already created plugins that attackers can choose from.
-Orcus RAT plugins can be written in multiple languages, including C#, C++, and VB.Net.
+The functions described above already make this malware quite capable.
+However, it offers a few unusual functions that enhance its functionality.
+Namely, the RAT in question supports plugins, and besides offering the ability to build them, it has a whole library of already created plugins that attackers can choose from.
+Furthermore, Orcus RAT plugins can be written in multiple languages, including C#, C++, and VB.Net.

 To make the development of extensions more streamlined, malware creators rolled out a dedicated development environment.
 What’s more, those who lack the skills to build plugins from scratch on their own can follow detailed tutorials and benefit from well-maintained documentation libraries.

 Additionally, Orcus had a Github page where authors have published samples of created plugins.

 Another relatively unique feature that the malware authors packed into this virus is real-time scripting.
 Real-time scripting allows Orcus to write and run code on machines that it infected.